-- Most local matching funds have traditionally come from local public sources such as bonds, sales taxes or gasoline taxes. - The Vine Trail Coalition strategy of using philanthropic sources is a new paradigm. - Already Vine Trail philanthropy has been used to help fund the environmental review process for over 10 miles of the Vine Trail and to serve as matching funds for the TCSP grant. - The Napa Valley has successfully used philanthropy extensively for other significant projects in the community.
-The premier example is the Napa Valley Wine Auction, which has raised over \$125 Million to support healthcare, housing and youth services in the Valley. - The Vine Trail Coalition has already secured over \$2.5 Million in pledges and contributions from over 350 individual and corporate donors in Napa Valley. - The local communities and County also approved Measure T in 2012, which will provide approximately \$750 thousand in public contributions annually to construct and maintain Class 1 trails in Napa County, starting in 2018.
+- Most local matching funds have traditionally come from local public sources such as bonds, sales taxes or gasoline taxes. - The Vine Trail Coalition is implementing a strategy of using philanthropic sources to provide local matching funds, a new funding paradigm. - Already Vine Trail philanthropy has been used to help fund the environmental review process for over 10 miles of the Vine Trail and to serve as matching funds for the TCSP grant. - The Napa Valley has successfully used philanthropy extensively for other significant projects in the community.
+The premier example is the Napa Valley Wine Auction, which has raised over \$125 Million to support healthcare, housing and youth services in the Valley. - The Vine Trail Coalition has already secured over \$8.0 Million in pledges and contributions from over 350 individual and corporate donors in Napa Valley including \$2.5 Million pledges each from the Napa Valley Vintners and Visit Napa Valley. - The local communities and County also approved Measure T in 2012, which will provide approximately \$750 thousand in public contributions annually to construct and maintain Class 1 trails in Napa County, starting in 2018.